All Episodes

 He goes to Comey to try to get Comey to come over to his side.

-And then uh obviously that must not have happened from the way we heard James Comey brag at the start of the radio show or the radio uh this hour, McComey was in on it.
+And then obviously that must not have happened from the way we heard James Comey brag at the start of the radio show or this hour.

 I don't see how getting someone to admit their wrongdoing is going easy on him if we get him to admit to breaking the Logan Act.

-Freeze spray.
+Freeze frame.

 1799 law.

-No Americans ever been convicted of the Logan Act.
+No American's ever been convicted of the Logan Act.

-It's a use it's a ridiculous uh trap for him.
+It's a ridiculous trap for him.

-Uh and they knew there was no Logan Act violation, and other evidence we were given shows that they all knew there was no freaking Logan Act violation because he was on the presidential transition team and he was doing his job.
+Other trading evidence we were given shows that they all knew there was no freaking Logan Act violation because he was on the presidential transition team and he was doing his job.

 Stay right there, Sidney Powell, John Solomon.